scsibug/Recipes/cauliflower_mash.md

 Season with salt, pepper, and garlic powder to taste.

 Pour into caserole dish, and top with the remaining cheese.
-Cover and bake at 350 F for approximates 30 minutes.
+Cover and bake at 350 F for approximately 30 minutes.
 Uncover and broil until the cheese is browned.

 Top with sliced green onions.